curvegrid/go-ethereum-wiki/RLPx-Encryption.md

 This section describes how a peer session is created.

 It is assumed that the underlying trasport layer has an already established connection between peers.
 A session is established in two phases.
-The first phase is the encryption handshake and the second is the base protocol handshake.
+The first phase is **peer authentication** with an encryption handshake (or crypto handshake) and the second is the base protocol handshake.

-The purpose of the encryption handshake is to establish a secure communication channel by setting up an encrypted, authenticated message stream.
+The purpose of peer authentication is to establish a secure communication channel by setting up an encrypted, authenticated message stream.
+And the purpose of the encryption handshake is to exchange ephemeral keys to set initial values for this secure session.

-The second phase is to negotiate supported protocols and described in the DEVp2p wire protocol specification.
+The second phase is to negotiate supported protocols, checking versions and network Ids and described in the DEVp2p wire protocol specification.

 From the point of view of one peer we will distinguish connections in two ways.
 If the connection was initiated by a peer, we say that they are the **initiator**, and the other peer is **receiver**.
 The word __remote__ is used to describe the 'other' peer in a connection when talking from a point of view of a node.

 The other disinction is whether the remote peer is known or new.
-A known peer is one which has previously been connected and for which a corresponding session token is remembered.
+A known peer is one which has previously been connected and for which a corresponding **session token** is remembered.
 Session tokens are assumed to be persisted across sessions.

 The protocol is somewhat different depending on whether the peer is initiator or responder on the one hand and whether the remote peer is known or new.